 Then again, since Tenebrae was fully aware of this the whole time, and took every opportunity to make fun of Emil (i.e. Ratatosk) while he had the chance, it could conceivably be classed as his gambit.

 The titular amorph of Schlock Mercenary does this using his Bizarre Alien Biology when the protagonists have to submit to having their memories wiped to avoid being killed by the bad guys, storing a bit of himself (amorphs evolved from an artificial biological memory storage system) with the relevant information, hidden in an eyeball.

-One episode of The Simpsons has Homer, of all people, executes a intentionally impossibly convoluted planto make his own surprise party a surprise by taking a drink called a "Forget Me Shot".
+One episode of The Simpsons has Homer, of all people, execute a intentionally impossibly convoluted planto make his own surprise party a surprise by taking a drink called a "Forget Me Shot".
 It involves such things as planning exactly what he would do, when and what he would remember, how he was going to interpret it, and that he was going to commit suicide from it (so he told them to get a Moon Bounce and move the boat under the exact place on the bridge he went off).